MicrosoftDocs/customer-voice/fp-docs/distribute-survey-email.md

 ---
-title: "Distribute a survey by using email | MicrosoftDocs"
+title: "Send a survey by using email | MicrosoftDocs"
-description: "Instructions for distributing a survey by using email"
+description: "Instructions for sending a survey by using email"
 keywords: ""
 author: sbmjais
 ms.author: shjais